 Hey, Rush.

-Uh I don't know if you remember me.
+I don't know if you remember me.

-Well, there must have been a reason for that.
+That must have been a reason for that.

-You cannot, you cannot be serious about this.
+You cannot be serious about this.

-And I looked at him, I said, You listen to Rush?
+And I looked at him, I said, you listen to Rush?

-I thought he was talking about the band, and um, you know, I thought you in many ways you completed my my transformation as I uh shifted from a maggot infested long-haired uh dope smoking hippie and became a conservative.
+And, you know, I thought in many ways you completed my transformation as I shifted from a maggot-infested, long-haired, dope-smoking hippie and became a conservative.

 I remember you now.